survos/select2entity-bundle-demo/README.md

 ```

-This helper bundle gives us a basic landing page with some menus.

-    composer require survos/landing-bundle

 It relies on bootstrap and jquery, loaded via Webpack Encore.
 Although this is more setup than simply loading those libraries from a CDN, it is also a best practice and more representative of a real-world application.

     composer symfony/webpack-encore-bundle && yarn install